12 - 13 NOVEMBER 2025 | ROTORUA

 Transplantation and Gambling Risks: Validating a culturally responsive model for Asian migrant gambling harm

-Dr Kelly Feng, Dr Bo Ning
+Dr Kelly Feng, Dr Rebecca Gray

 Support for Impacted Family/Whānau Members: Learnings from a decade of practice